HumabHatterZed/WhistleWindInscryptionMods/README.md

   * Bloodbath 1,2, and 3 now all the have Spilled Blood stat icon
   * Buffed CENSORED's Health from 2 --> 3
   * Buffed Queen Bee's Health from 5 --> 6
+  * Buffed Snow Queen's Health from 2 --> 3
   * Buffed Scarecrow Searching for Wisdom's Health from 2 --> 3
   * Buffed Luminous Bracelet's Health from 1 --> 2
   * Buffed Army in Black's Power from 2 --> 4